 - Abazzia di Novacella

 Today we cross from the Italian into the Austrian Tyrol.
-Along the way, we visit one of Tyrol’s most important monasteries, the Augustine Monastery of Novella.
+Along the way, we visit one of Tyrol’s most important monasteries, the Augustine Monastery of Novacella.
 This huge complex, founded in 1142, was constantly enlarged during its turbulent history, until the modern era.
-An expert will lead us on a guided tour of the Abbey Basilica, Museum, Pinacoteca, and Library to document 875 years of its history.
-We shall encounter sections in the Romanesque, Gothic, Renaissance, Baroque, and Rococo styles.
+An expert will lead us on a guided tour of the Abbey and its 875 years of history.
 Of particular note are the colourful, light-suffused German late-Baroque Basilica, the cloister that is richly decorated with frescoes, the Pinacoteca displaying numerous panel paintings and altarpieces.
 There are precious manuscripts, liturgical treasures, as well as historic scientific equipment.
 The stunning Rococo Monastery Library has some 98,000 books and manuscripts.

-We shall spend lunchtime at leisure in the town of Bressanone, before driving to Innsbruck via the charming alpine town of Vipiteno/Sterzing.
-Vitipeno, founded around 14BC, was an important Roman centre.
-In 1280 Duke Meinhard of Carinthia promoted the village to the rank of city.
-Its proximity to the Brenner Pass made it an important stage on the trade route between Italy and the German lands.
-The famous banking family, the Fuggers of Augsburg, opened a branch here to exploit the wealth of the nearby silver mines.
-After a 1443 fire destroyed part of the town new houses were built, some Late Gothic style, in Neustadt (New Town).
-These include the Town and Regional Trial House (1450), Hotel ‘Goldenes Kreuz’ (1446), Fugger’ Bank Branch (1553), the Rafenstein House (1472), the Town Hall (1473), the Geizkofler House (1600) and the Mining District House (1500), all still in use.
+We shall spend lunchtime at leisure in the town of Bressanone, before driving to Innsbruck via the charming alpine town of Vipiteno (Sterzing).
+Founded around 14BC, Vipiteno was an important Roman centre.
+In 1280 Duke Meinhard of Carinthia promoted the village to the rank of city, and its proximity to the Brenner Pass made it an important stage on the trade route between Italy and the German lands.
+After a fire destroyed part of the town in 1443 new houses were built and we can admire these as we stroll through the Neustadt (New Town), before continuing our journey across the Austrian border to Innsbruck.
 (Overnight Innsbruck) BD

 Day 14: Tuesday 28 September, Innsbruck